Best Oaxaca Street Food: Know What To Eat & Where

 Mole in Oaxaca

-While not a Oaxaca street food, per se, there’s really no way to talk about Oaxacan food without mentioning mole (pronounced moe-lay).
-This is the food most associated with the state of Oaxaca, although it’s eaten in restaurants as a sit-down meal.
+While not a Oaxaca street food, per se, there’s really no way to talk about traditional Oaxacan foods without mentioning mole (pronounced moe-lay).
+This is the food most associated with the state of Oaxaca, although it’s most often eaten in restaurants as a sit-down meal.

 If you’re new to empanadas, they are a type of baked or fried turnover filled with any number of meats, vegetables, and cheeses.
-Empanadas de mole amarillo (yellow mole empanadas) are stuffed with chicken in a yellow mole sauce that gets its distinctive color from the yellow chilhuacle chile pepper.
+Empanadas de mole amarillo are stuffed with chicken in a yellow mole sauce that gets its distinctive color from the yellow chilhuacle chile pepper.

 A mouthwatering Oaxacan specialty, mole negro